sfw/comanda/README.md

 COMandA is a command-line tool that enables the composition of Large Language Model (LLM) operations using a YAML-based Domain Specific Language (DSL).
 It simplifies the process of creating and managing chains of LLM activities that operate on files and information.

+COMandA allows you to use the best provider and model for each step and compose information pipelines that combine the stregths of different LLMs.
+It supports multiple LLM providers (OpenAI, Anthropic, Google, Ollama) and provides extensible DSL capabilities for defining complex information workflows.

 ## Features

 - 🔗 Chain multiple LLM operations together using simple YAML configuration
-- 🤖 Support for multiple LLM providers (OpenAI, Anthropic, Ollama)
+- 🤖 Support for multiple LLM providers (OpenAI, Anthropic, Google, Ollama)
 - 📄 File-based operations and transformations
 - 🖼️ Support for image analysis with vision models (screenshots and common image formats)
 - 🌐 Direct URL input support for web content analysis